datastory-org/ep-election-turnout/README.md

 # European Parliament Elections Turnout

-The goal of this project is to collect detailed voter turnout statistics from every country participating in the European Parliament elections.
+The goal of this Datastory project is to collect detailed voter turnout statistics from every country participating in the European Parliament elections.
 The repository contains, for each country:

 1. Turnout data in `data/raw/`
 2. Shapefiles in `data/shapefiles`